monkeyscage/MONEY-TALKS-Standard-Smart-Contract-Asset/README.md

 ### Example 2: Creating ETF baskets of slotmachines
 Bancor introduced a nice idea: Fill a basket with various ERC20 and tokenize the basket into a unique token.
-This ERC introduces the idea of filling the basket with various slot-machines, later tokenized.
+This ERC introduces the idea of filling the basket with various slot-machines, and later tokenize the basket into a distributable token.
 The tokenization may be temporary.
 Ideally you can tokenize any smart contract, if you define it in a standard way, so that any developer can build a standard tokenizer, ready for any Smart Asset, and at the same time the OWNERSHIP is managed at a different level, according to the specific needs.
-A basket could be created as an ETF (tokenized), or could simply be itself a Standard Smart Asset (this ERC), and be furtherly manipulated by further super-manipulators.
+A basket could be tokenized, or could simply be itself a Standard Smart Asset (this ERC), and be furtherly manipulated by further super-manipulators.

 ### Example 3: exchange ring
 We have 10 slot-machines and 10 friends connected into an exchange ring.
 Each friend owns a slot-machine for one day.
 Everyday the ownerships of the slot machine rotate around the ring, so each friend changes machine daily.
 The Superowner is needed to do the job, while keeping ownership rights (access to inner slot-machine functions) available at Owners level.